Skip to main content

 The condition node allows you to implement control-flow logic in your pipeline by creating multiple execution paths based on conditional statements.
-Use a condition node when you want certain nodes to execute only when specific conditions are met.

 How to Use